 You have to convert that DC power to AC to make it useful.
 That’s what inverters do.

 Prices are coming down as more solar is being deployed.
 ENPH is getting a lot of that new business.

-The stock is up a whopping 324% year to date and this train just started running.
+What makes this one of the best semiconductor stocks ti buy is that it’s already up around 70% year to date and this train just started running.

 Inphi Corp (NASDAQ:IPHI) is a small analog-to-digital chip maker company in a very high-growth space.
 Unfortunately, the trade war with China has hamstrung its ability to keep its rapid growth going.